 Licenses and contracts

-In accordance with the Mining Code, mining licenses for areas which are known to have a commercial deposit are allocated based on a transparent and competitive basis.
+In accordance with the Mining Code, mining licenses for areas which are known to have a commercial deposit are allocated on a transparent and competitive basis.
 Licenses for areas without geological information or for which geological information has not identified a deposit are distributed on a first come first served basis.
 Mining licenses are published via Guinea’s license cadastre.

 Oil contracts are awarded through bidding or direct negotiation and managed by the Ministry of Hydrocarbons, in accordance with the Petroleum Code.
 The code also mandates that licenses be published in a register which can be consulted upon request.
 In practice, the data are available at the ministry’s national petroleum office, Office National des Pétroles (ONAP).
 The map of onshore and offshore oil blocks is published on the ministry's website.